-PLANNING IN SOUTH CAROLINA ARTICLE 5: ZONING
+PLANNING IN SOUTH CAROLINA Article 5: 70NING

 Zoning is the purview of the legislative body.
 This means a planning commission does not have authority to administer the zoning ordinance.
-It cannot grant variances, use variances or special exceptions to it.
+It cannot grant variance, use variances or special exceptions to it.

-Planning Commission Functions Related to Zoning
+Planning Commission Functions Related Zoning

 - Comprehensive plan.
 Adopt, recommend, review and update at least the land use element of the comprehensive plan.
 All zoning ordinances and amendments must conform to the comprehensive plan. - Zoning ordinance.
-After adopting the land use element of the comprehensive plan, prepare and recommend to the governing body a zoning ordinance text and maps.
+After adapting the land use element of the comprehensive plan, prepare and recommend to the governing body a zoning ordinance text and maps.
 Review and make recommendations concerning amendments.
 Hold public hearings on amendments when authorized by the governing body.

-PLANNING IN SOUTH CAROLINA ARTICLE 7: LAND DEVELOPMENT REGULATIONS
+Article 7: LAND DEVELOPMENT REGULATIONS